PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials_R/Installation_and_use_in_R.md

 output = HTBoost$HTBfit(data,param)
 ```

-This will work even if there are missing data (NA) (see POINT TO TUTORIAL MISSING!),e.g.
+This will work even if there are missing data (*NA* in R, *NaN* or *missing* in Julia) (see [Missing data](tutorials/Missing.md)) for how HTBoost deals with missing data internally, delivering superior accuracy if the underlying function is at least partially smooth.

-When y and/or x contain strings, we must translate our R dataframe into a Julia DataFrame, which is then fed to HTBdata(), e.g. (continuing from the previous example)
+When y and/or x contain strings (categorical features), we must translate our R dataframe into a Julia DataFrame, which is then fed to HTBdata(), e.g. (continuing from the previous example)

 ```r
 x_string =  sample(c("v1", "v2", "v3"), n, replace = TRUE)   # create a categorical with 3 values